 If you’ve noticed that your sales calls haven’t yielded your desired results recently (or ever?), it might be because your objectives need to be more targeted.

-The purpose of sales call objectives is to set a foundation and create a roadmap to the promised land – ya know, a completed sales cycle.
-But to get there, your objectives should fulfil one or all of these goals:
+The purpose of sales call objectives is to set a foundation and create a roadmap to the promised land – a completed sales cycle.
+But to get there, your objectives should fulfill one or all of these goals:

 - Persuade the prospect to take any action that moves them through the sales funnel.